sebastianhoenig/restaurant-page/README.md

-The Restaurant-page project from The Odin Project's JavaScript curriculum. https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/weather-app
+The Restaurant-page project project from The Odin Project's JavaScript curriculum. https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page

-View My Project Live: https://sebastianhoenig.github.io/weather-app/
+View My Project Live: https://sebastianhoenig.github.io/restaurant-page/

 What I gained from doing this project:

--Learned to use async/await and Promises and the fetch API

--Got more familiar on how to use API and handle Json Data

-Todo's:

-- Automatic location tracker and display users weather

-- Implement lessons learned from form validation
+-Learned the basics of npm and webpack

+-How to load page content dynamically when the user switches tabs to the same window

+-How to deploy a npm project to gh pages

 ---